 Life is a journey of acquiring all kinds of possessions — overpriced cars, fancy degrees, even that junk drawer filled with ticket stubs and dried-out hotel pens.
 These are the things that make a person feel accomplished.

 Sadly, they all stay behind when you “move on,” including any remaining taxes and medical bills.
 Luckily, second-to-die joint life insurance can help you and your spouse tie up any financial loose ends after you're both gone.

-Our independent agents are here to help you tie those loose ends up super-tight.
-They’ll walk you through all the ins and outs of joint life insurance and eliminate the hassle of “the search” by delivering a hand-picked selection of top policies that are perfect for you.
+Our independent agents are here to help you tie those loose ends up.
+They’ll walk you through all the ins and outs of joint life insurance and eliminate the hassle of “the search” by delivering a handpicked selection of top policies that are perfect for you.

-If a couple makes like a banana and splits, it may not be simple to halve their insurance policy.
+If a couple separates, it may not be simple to halve their insurance policy.
 Separating a joint policy is often complicated, but asking for an insurance rider to amend the coverage to two separate plans in the event of a separation could prevent issues.
 Ask your agent about it before you sign over that first check.

 Possibly.
 In general, sticking with a term policy for second-to-die insurance is most often a safe bet, especially for cost-benefit purposes.
 In addition to being able to specify the amount of time you want your coverage to last, a term policy will offer a significantly lower premium than a permanent policy.

 There’s pretty much a life insurance option out there for everyone.
 If you’re ill, older, or just hate long commitments, there’s a policy that will match your needs.
 They all have their advantages and disadvantages.
 The best thing to do is just ask a trusted expert about your options and they’ll always help guide you toward the right route for you.